- Español: Perdóname por el bien de tu corazón

 I asked why he was so angry about what we had been discussing.
 He had no idea.

-The reason he had no idea is because the discussion had poked an offense he had held deep in his heart probably for years.
-Jabbed, this unresolved offense roared back to life and that is what he was really angry about.
+The reason he had no idea is that the discussion had poked an offense he had held deep in his heart probably for years.
+Jabbed, this unresolved offense roared back to life and that is what he was furious about.